-What makes a good retention rate?
+What makes a good app retention rate?

 What are retention rates?

-What makes an average retention rate?
+What is an average app retention rate?

 The Average Retention Rate